-If you want to approach Rifugio Alpe di Tires from the Sciliar/Schlern plateau, read this Rifugio Bolzano – Rifugio Alpe di Tires trail guide.
-If you have sufficient time, we highly recommend the Rifugio Bolzano – Rifugio Alpe di Tieres circuit trail.
-It’s the more interesting route.
+If you want to approach Rifugio Alpe di Tires from the Sciliar (Schlern) plateau, read this Rifugio Bolzano – Rifugio Alpe di Tires trail guide.
+That is the best way to hike to Tierser Alpl, if you have time.

 When Can You Hike to Rifugio Alpe di Tires

-Rifugio Alpe di Tires is usually open from mid-June until mid-October.
+Rifugio Alpe di Tires/Tirser Alpl is usually open from End of May until late October.
 Check the Rifugio Alpe di Tires website for exact dates.

 How to Get to Compaccio